How to grow healthier crops by marrying robotics with phenomics

 How to Grow Healthier Crops by Marrying Robotics with Phenomics

-Agriculture is in its fourth wave of innovation and disrupting what farming, agriculture ecosystems and supply chains looks like.
+Agriculture is in its fourth wave of innovation and disrupting what farming, agriculture ecosystems and supply chains look like.
 The catalyst is the need to realize greater efficiencies, production yield and profitability.
-The use of digital technology and cross discipline application of innovations from healthcare, biotechnology, robotics and IT is paving the way.
+The use of digital technology and cross-discipline application of innovations from healthcare, biotechnology, robotics and IT is paving the way.
 This wave of innovation is commonly referred to as Digital agriculture or precision farming.